WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-26-Think-like-a-tester-and-modify-the-user-stories.markdown

 > Add user stories as you think of them, especially if they make the test more interesting.
 You are
 > exploring the possible user situation and usage as much as you are exploring the application.

-> _There is another issue with the generated scripts that I did not recognize when recording the
+>__ISSUE:__ _There is another issue with the generated scripts that I did not recognize when recording the
 > video, and only just realized now writing this article.
 The end user intent was to solve a general problem of
 > checking that location links were valid, but TestRigor created a script for specific links.
 This means
-> that were any of the links, for example "San Diego", to be removed at some point, the script would be yield
+> that were any of the links, for example "San Diego", to be removed at some point, the script would yield
 > a false positive - it would declare failure over something not meant to be a failure._

 The second and third user stories, opening a chat help session, yielded more issues.
 TestRigor's starting behavior was impressive, because it found and clicked the Chat link under the Contact Us page without being told that is where the link was.
 It had to navigate to the Contact Us page first, on its own.
-After that, there were several issues:
+After that, there were several issues, and violations of expecations I had not anticpated:

 - It tried to close the window before checking the assistant content was correct
 - It used the entire paragraph from the assistant to check if what was there was expected instead of just looking to see if it asked for user name